SSC-20016/lab-rules/README.md

 Are horrible.
 But we are constrained by a ridiculously inflexible system which assumes the existence of this barbaric method of measurement.
 Therefore, your `final grade = 50% average from labs + 50% exams`.

 Each lab will have a short 5-10 minute quiz (3-4 questions) about the topic at hand.
-The said quiz will be worth between 30-40% of each lab; so please remember your obligations for this lab :)
+The said quiz will be worth between 30-40% of your grade for the lab; so please remember your obligations for this lab :)